elementary/website/docs/code/getting-started.md

 ## Gtk.Application {#gtk-application}
 Now what you've been waiting for!
 We're going to create a window that contains a button.
 When pressed, the button will display the text "Hello World!"
 To do this, we're going to use a widget toolkit called GTK+ and the programming language Vala.
 Before we begin, we highly recommend that you do not copy and paste.
 Typing each section manually will help you to practice and remember.
 Let's get started:

-1. Create a new file in Scratch and save it as "gtk-hello.vala" inside your "src" folder
+1. Create a new file in Scratch and save it as "Application.vala" inside your "src" folder

 2. First we create a special class called a `Gtk.Application`. `Gtk.Application` is a class that handles many important aspects of a Gtk+ app like uniqueness and the ID you need to identify your app to the notifications server.
 If you want some more details about `Gtk.Application`, [check out Valadoc](https://valadoc.org/gtk+-3.0/Gtk.Application).
-For now, type the following in your "gtk-hello.vala".
+For now, type the following in your "Application.vala".

         public class MyApp : Gtk.Application {